-To promote the development of staff skills, COWIB encourages employees to continue their education by offering tuition reimbursement for coursework is deemed applicable to the employee's position with COWIB.
-If employees wish to enroll in college courses, they should discuss the matter with the CEO.
-Employees are expected to schedule classes outside of their work hours; any exception to this will require prior approval by CEO.
+To promote the development of staff skills, COWIB encourages employees to continue their education by offering tuition reimbursement for coursework deemed applicable to the employee's position with COWIB.
+If employees wish to enroll in college courses, they should discuss the matter with the CEO or the Local Area Executive Director, depending on their work location.